robjinman/richard/README.md

 Examples
 --------

-All examples are run from the richard subdirectory.
+All examples are run from the build directory, e.g. richard/build/release.

 ### Classifying hand-written digits with a fully connected network